Eris: Measuring discord among multidimensional data sources: Proofs

 For part (7), the expression $e$ used in the derivation will not mention any variables in $X$ (but only attributes of $R$), so $h$ will commute with $e$, and the desired result follows by calculation.

-Finally, for part (8) we again note that since key fields may not be symbolic, the keys of the result of aggregating the grounded $h(R)$ are the same as for aggregating the symbolic table $R$, and by unfolding definitions we can check that the results obtained are the same. \end{proof} \begin{theorem} For any well-formed query $q$ such that $\Sigma \vdash q : K \tri V$, any s-instance $I$ with variables $X$ and any valuation $h : \mathbb{R}^X$, we have $h(q(I)) =q(h(I))$.
-Moreover, $q\banana{I} = \banana{q(I)}$. \end{theorem} \begin{proof} The proof of the first part is by induction on the structure/well-formedness judgement of $q$.
+Finally, for part (8) we again note that since key fields may not be symbolic, the keys of the result of aggregating the grounded $h(R)$ are the same as for aggregating the symbolic table $R$, and by unfolding definitions we can check that the results obtained are the same. \end{proof} We now prove a slight generalization of Theorem~\ref{thm:commutation}: \begin{theorem} For any well-formed query $q$ such that $\Sigma \vdash q : K \tri V$, any s-instance $I\in Inst(\Sigma)$ with variables $X$ and any valuation $h : \mathbb{R}^X$, we have $h(q(I)) =q(h(I))$.
+Moreover, $q\banana{I} = \banana{q(I)}$. \end{theorem}

+\begin{proof} The second part (corresponding to Theorem~\ref{thm:commutation}) follows from the first.
+The proof of the first part is by induction on the structure/ well-formedness judgement of $q$.
 Each case (except for the base case of a relation name) corresponds to part of Lemma~\ref{lem:commutes}.
 For the second part, we reason as follows:

 \end{proof} This is similar to the standard results about c-tables showing that they form a strong representation system for relational queries over incomplete databases~\cite{imielinski84jacm}.
 The main difference is that, as previously said, in our setting, the variables mapped by $h$ are globally scoped.
 This means that to correctly simulate operations that take multiple tables, such as joins and unions, we do not need to rename the variables to avoid unintended overlap.
-In fact this would be incorrect: suppose $I(R) = \{(a:1, b:x)\}$ and $I(S) = \{(a:1,c:x)\}$.
+In fact, this would be incorrect: suppose $I(R) = \{(a:1, b:x)\}$ and $I(S) = \{(a:1,c:x)\}$.
 Then using our semantics, the join $R \Join S$ evaluated in $I$ is $\{(a=1,b=x,c=x)\}$ which represents all tuples where $a= 1$ and the $b$ and $c$ fields are equal real numbers.
-In contrast, using c-table semantics, the variables in $R$ and $S$ would be renamed so the join result would be some variant of $\{(a:1,b:x',c:y')\}$ which represents all tuples whose $a$ component is 1, with no constraint relating $b$ and $c$. }
+In contrast, using c-table semantics, the variables in $R$ and $S$ would be renamed so the join result would be some variant of $\{(a:1,b:x',c:y')\}$ which represents all tuples whose $a$ component is 1, with no constraint relating $b$ and $c$.